dper/staticmapmaker/README.md

     # mkdir -p cache/tiles
     # chown -R www-data:www-data cache

-If you have a publicly accessible machine, consider adding password protection.
-Heavy tile usage could get you banned from the tile servers, so if you have a publicly accessible machine, consider using password protection.
-In Apache, this can be done with an `htaccess` file or by modifying the `apache2.conf` file.
+Heavy tile usage could get you banned from the tile servers.
+If you have a publicly accessible machine, consider adding password protection to avoid this.
+In Apache, you can restrict access in an `htaccess` file or by modifying the `apache2.conf` file.

 Tile usage
 ==========